-If you’ve ever searched the depths of the internet to find tips on how to write your university application Personal Statement, then you’ll know there’s plenty of advice out there.
+If you’ve ever searched the depths of the internet to find tips on how to write your university application personal statement, then you’ll know that there’s plenty of advice out there.
 You'll find hints, tips, guidelines and worksheets designed to aid you in your quest to produce 4000 characters, delightfully and delicately arranged to guarantee you a place (or at a least an interview) at your dream university, on your dream course.

 A far better plan is to just concentrate on a few top tips and a few things to avoid, which we have handily condensed for you right here!